beNative/git-automation/FUNCTIONAL_MANUAL.md

 Each card has a set of action buttons:

--   **Sync (Play Icon):** Starts the full automation process for this repository (pulls latest changes, installs dependencies, and runs the build script).
-The button is disabled while the process is running.
+-   **Run Task (Play Icon & Dropdown):** Executes a custom automation script on this repository.
+    - Clicking the main button runs the first task in your list.
+    - Clicking the dropdown arrow allows you to select any of your created tasks to run.
 -   **View Logs (Document Icon):** Opens a modal showing the detailed, real-time logs for the automation process.
 -   **Configure (Pencil Icon):** Opens the repository form to edit this repository's configuration.
 -   **Delete (Trash Icon):** Permanently removes the repository from the dashboard after a confirmation prompt.